pepkit/pipestat/docs/autodoc_build/pipestat.md

 Data object
 #### Returns:

-- `yacman.YacAttMap`:  the object that stores the reported data
+- `yacman.YAMLConfigManager`:  the object that stores the reported data